rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

 ---

 This document provides a step by step guide to integrate the RIF Lumino light client sdk into a web or mobile dApp.
-For more information, please take a look at the Readme indications at [https://github.com/rsksmart/lumino-light-client-sdk](https://github.com/rsksmart/lumino-light-client-sdk)
+For more information, please take a look at the README indications at [https://github.com/rsksmart/lumino-light-client-sdk](https://github.com/rsksmart/lumino-light-client-sdk)

 1. **Include the library into your dApp**